Lulu-Soso/P14_TABLE_LIBRARY/README.md

 - **customLightBackgroundColor** : Conversely, this customization allows you to set a lighter background color.

+- **customHoverRowBackgroundColor** : Allows you to set a custom color that will be applied when the user hovers over a row in the table.

+- **customSuccessEditMessage** : Allows you to set a custom message that will be displayed upon successfully editing an item in the table.

+- **isRequired** : Indicates whether a field must be filled in when submitting a form.

+- **optional** : Allows leaving a field empty when submitting the form if enabled.

+- **errorMessage** : A customizable error message for each field, displayed in case of validation failure to guide the user on correcting the error.Allows leaving a field empty when submitting the form if enabled.

 By using these customization options, you can create a table that seamlessly fits the look and style of your application while providing a smooth and intuitive user experience.

 ```jsx